How Many Bell Peppers Per One Plant Produce? Maximizing Yield Output

 Peppers come in many shapes and sizes, but the bell pepper is by far the largest.
 Generally speaking, bigger peppers tend to yield less than smaller ones.

 Bell peppers are large fruits that typically measure 3×4 inches.
-Compared to other types of peppers that can yield 100 peppers per plant, bell peppers yield a smaller number per plant.
-But if we compare, the yield in total weight will be quite similar.
+Compared to other types of peppers that can yield 100 peppers per plant, red bell peppers yield a smaller number per plant.
+But if we compare, the weight yield will be similar.
+This is especially true when considering the plant per person ratio for garden planning.

 The main factor in how many bell peppers to expect from one plant is the size of the bell pepper plant.
 A bell pepper plant can vary greatly in size depending on how much time the plant has had for vegetative growth before fruiting.